 If you are someone who has a special affinity with the mountains, you are sure to know what being around the Himalayas feels like.
 Annapurna Base Camp trek is a long, tough yet once in a lifetime journey to get to the mountains and encounter some of the highest peaks in the world.
-One of the worlds most popular and spectacular trekking regions in Nepal, the numbers of trekkers reaching here are second only to Everest region.
+One of the world’s most popular and spectacular trekking regions in Nepal, the number of trekkers reaching here is second only to the Everest region.
 Annapurna region is also known as Annapurna Sanctuary.
-As you make your way through the fascinating landscapes with the magnificent view of some of the worlds tallest mountains from the start to finish, you realize that ABC(4200m) trek truly special.
+As you make your way through the fascinating landscapes with the magnificent view of some of the world’s tallest mountains from the start to finish, you realize that ABC(4200m) trek truly special.

 Along with spectacular views of the mountains, ABC trek also offers amazing rhododendrons and bamboo forest, culturally wonderful Gurung and Magar villages.
 The trek offers outstanding views of Annapurna South, Himchuli, Annapurna I, Dhaulagiri, Machhapuchare, Gangapurna, and many other mountains.
 Experience Nepal’s rich cultural diversity and amazing villages including different tribes with their own culture and traditions along your way.
 Towards the end of the trek, you can even visit the natural hot spring at Jhinu danda for some rejuvenation.
 Annapurna base camp trek can be completed in about 7-8 days.
 Physical fitness is a must for anyone looking forward to this trek.
 You can set on this journey on your own, or with your trekking partners without guides and porters.

-Annapurna had been in my bucket list for quite some time now.
-This May 2019, I finally checked it off from my list.
+Annapurna had been on my bucket list for quite some time now.
+This May 2019, I finally checked it off my list.

 Total distance —115 km